People's Countryside Party

-The People's Countryside Party (Partido del Campo Popular, PCP) was an Argentinean political party founded in 2008.
+The People's Countryside Party (Partido del Campo Popular, PCP) was an Argentinean political party founded in 2010.
 The party was formed by the union of the Movement for Dignity and Independence (Modin, active in Buenos Aires and San Luis) founded by the carapintada Aldo Rico and the regional Patriotic Movement of Cordoba party.

 Political activity

 The PCP is recognized as a district-level party by the National's Electoral Chamber in Buenos Aires and in the province of Santa Fe.
 This party was also politically active in Buenos Aires, Misiones, Formosa, San Luis and Cordoba.
 The PCP was present in two national elections (2009 and 2011) and in several province elections.

 History

-The PCP was founded in 2008.
 In 2010, the PCP districts of Santa Fe and Capital Federal were integrated with the Movement for Dignity and Independence (Modin, active in Buenos Aires and San Luis) founded by the carapintada Aldo Rico and the regional Patriotic Movement of Cordoba.
 The possible union with Social Alternative, chaired by Mario Puértolas was not possible due to juridic and political reasons.
 The Social Alternative party took part in the Buenos Aires autonomic city elections with its own candidates, while the PCP integrated the Citizens Front.

 For the 2011 elections, the party launched a political platform known as New Democracy and presented José Bonacci as presidential candidate.
 In the primary elections the formula Bonacci-Villena obtained 0.24% of the vote (without reaching the 1.5% threshold required by the law to participate in the general elections).